apache/james-project/src/adr/0024-polyglot-strategy.md

 Proposed

+We rely on scala in parts of the code base.

 ## Context & Problem Statement

 James is written in Java for a very long time.
 In recent years, Java modernized a lot after a decade of slow progress.